Race Recap: You Yangs 30

 Reaching the aid station I took in more chips, an orange wedge, and an electrolyte drink.

-So if you are reading this and you are thinking of doing UTA, and live out near the You Yangs, then my recommendation is to practice going up and down that saddle.
+So if you are reading this and you are thinking of doing UTA, and living out near the You Yangs, then my recommendation is to practice going up and down that saddle.

 Coming into event central I was tired, but not completely spent.